bstiq/keyboard-pcb-guide/README.md

 ![matrix controller](https://puu.sh/tlJZ1/1b38e0274b.png)

-Finally, let's label all the unused pins as not connected.
-Use the no connect tool (blue X on the right) and click on all the unconnected pins on the controller and the ID pin on the USB port.
+Finally, let's label all the unused pins as not connected with the no connect tool (blue X on the right), click on all the unconnected pins on the controller.
 This is also a good chance to make sure you didn't miss any VCC or GND pins earlier!
 Our final schematic should look like this:

 ![final schematic](https://puu.sh/tlNbx/34287f96f2.png)